 Top 10 dynamic application security testing (DAST) tools for 2025

 This guide explores the top 10 DAST tools for 2025, highlighting enterprise-grade solutions as well as open-source options.
-Learn how these tools help detect vulnerabilities, integrate with DevSecOps, and enhance web application security at every stage of the SDLC.
+Learn how these tools help detect vulnerabilities, integrate with DevSecOps, and enhance web application security testing at every stage of the SDLC.

 Top 10 dynamic application security testing (DAST) tools for 2025